mastbaum/dirt/README.md

 1. `dirt create <projectname> [database name]` (database name defaults to project name)
 2. `cd <projectname>`
 3. Describe your project in `README.md`
-4. `cd web && kanso push <database name>`.
+4. `cd web && ./egret push <database name>`.
 Take a look at the URL it returns.

 ### Next Steps ###